HM-ITSW/L3D/README.md

 > Email: {Ho.mohammadalizadeh, Holger.karl}@hpi.de

+**The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the project “Open6GHub” (grant
+number: 16KISK011)**

 ## Abstract

 Drone swarms are  attractive  to on-demand  provide capacity and coverage  in mobile access networks.
 As drones are power-hungry, ground-based lasers and drone-mounted solar cells can be used to deliver power to them.
 Lest we need line-of-sight from a laser, a master drone with a steerable mirror can be used to forward power to slave drones, with only minor efficiency loss.
 Once such  laser \& mirror are in place, they can also be used to simultaneously deliver data to the selected slave drone, alleviating radio link congestion towards slave drones.